Mehar-Nafis/Terraform-Accenture/Day5/Lab13-Deploy 2 tier architecture using terraform.md

 ## Deploy 2 tier architecture using terraform

-The given Terraform configuration sets up a two-tier architecture on AWS with the following key components:
+The given Terraform configuration sets up a two-tier architecture on AWS with the following key components: This Terraform configuration automates the deployment of a scalable, two-tier architecture consisting of a web tier with load-balanced EC2 instances and a database tier using Amazon RDS, all within a secured and network-configured environment.

 1. Backend Configuration (`backend.tf`):
      * Uses an S3 bucket to store Terraform state files, with a DynamoDB table to lock the state files, preventing concurrent updates.